 “If you wait to get involved until the president, either this one or the next one, puts pen to paper and signs some type of meaningful legislation, as an investor you’re way, way, way behind the boat,” he said during the conversation at the event.

 Aside from that, interest from institutional investors is picking up — the analyst pointed to a recent US Securities and Exchange Commission filing that shows over 3 million Green Thumb Industries (CSE:GTII,OTCQX:GTBIF) shares were picked up by a single institutional investor.

 Should cannabis investors focus on the US or Canada?

-At one point, host Sam Volkering, editor and investment director at Southbank Investment Research, asked panel participants about investing in the US cannabis market compared to investing in the Canadian industry.
+At one point, host Sam Volkering, who is editor and investment director at Southbank Investment Research, asked the panel participants about investing in the US cannabis market compared to investing in the Canadian industry.
 For both experts, the answer was clear.

 “I’ve been telling people for the past six months, you have to be invested in US cannabis stocks starting right now, and that’s really where we should be focused as investors today,” Carroll said.

-The analyst when he first started covering companies in the space he was confused about why anyone was favoring Canadian operations based on the financial results and business models of US operators.
+The analyst said when he first started covering companies in the space, he was confused about why anyone was favoring Canadian operations based on the financial results and business models of US operators.